Approximation Theory of Tree Tensor Networks: Tensorized Multivariate Functions: Tensor Networks

 \section{Tensor Networks}

 Our approximation tool will consist of functions in $V_{b,m}^D$ identified (through $T_{b,L}^D$) with a tensor network.
 In this section, we briefly review some key notions about tensor networks relevant to our work.
-We only discuss the finite-dimensional case, i.e., for $\vblSD$ we consider only $\dim(S^D)<\infty$.
-This greatly simplifies the presentation and is sufficient for approximation purposes, but several aspects of the theory apply to the infinite-dimensional case as well.
+Here, we assume that the local approximation space $S^D=S^{\otimes D}$ for some finite-dimensional space of univariate functions $S\subset L^p([0,1))$.